tkhang1999/repair-prompts/context-rich/cwe-89.md

 Prompt:
 ```````
-Fix the "SQL Injection" bug in the following code:
+Fix the bug in the following code:

 ```js
 // Establish a connection to the database